 In order to meet irrigation needs of the walled garden, rainwater is collected from the roof of Gouranga Hall.
 It is stored in water tanks totalling 6000 litres.
 It is then distributed through a network of pipes and taps.

 VOLUNTEER AT THE FARM

 We invite you to experience an alternative lifestyle that benefits your body, mind and soul and is based on the motto ‘simple living, high thinking’.
 It is a unique chance to get out of the rat race and see things from a new perspective.

 We are still in the very early stages, however in the long-term we are aiming for self-sufficiency.
 The eco-farm provides good opportunities for self-development and using your initiative.

 We invite volunteers to learn new skills and to share their present skills to develop this project.
 The Eco Farm includes a walled garden, green houses, a meditation garden, energy saving technologies, alpacas and an ashram for spiritual practices.
 If you prefer fruits over alcohol, fresh air over cigarettes, our famous veggie food over meat and would like to experience a detoxing retreat then the Krishna Eco Farm is for you!

-We require volunteers to work 5 hours a day, 6 days a week including cleaning up after meals.
+In response to the pandemic, we decided to take our eco farm project forward and we ask volunteers to work 6 hours a day, 6 days a week including cleaning up after meals.
 Details of work offered may vary according to season, weather and individual capability.
 An especially busy time is during planting and harvesting.
 The range of activities include seed sowing, harvesting, digging, weeding, landscaping, logging, site maintenance, cleaning, building, graphic & web design and even garland making.
 We also have a rolling calendar of festivals and events and require assistance in pre-event and event organising as well as in take-down.